nlsmllr/easy-a11y/README.md

 The project also includes a pre-commit hook that runs the linter via `lint-staged` before committing.
 This is configured in [.husky/pre-commit](.husky/pre-commit).

 ### JSX-A11Y
-JSX-A11Y is part of the ESLint eco systyem and does a static evaluation of the JSX to spot accessibility issues in React apps.
+  JSX-A11Y is an extension of the ESLint eco systyem and does a static evaluation of the JSX to spot accessibility issues in React apps.

 ## Testing
 The project uses Vitest for testing.
 You can run `yarn test` to run the tests or `yarn test:watch` to run the tests in watch mode.